-Add omega-3 fatty acids to your diet.
+- Add omega-3 fatty acids to your diet.
 Fish, fish oil, seaweed, algae, chia seeds, hemp seeds, flax seeds, walnuts, edamame, and kidney beans are all excellent sources of Omega-3 fatty acids can support a healthy muscle, joint, and cartilage function.

-Eat whole berries.
+- Eat whole berries.
 Blueberries, raspberries and strawberries have been shown to give you the antioxidants you need to support your overall wellbeing.

-Add turmeric (curcumin) to your dishes.
+- Add turmeric (curcumin) to your dishes.
 Research has shown that curcumin supports strong bones, joints, and muscles; thus it is the latest craze in the workout community.
 Curry dishes are the easiest way to go in recipes, but you can also make turmeric lattes and much, much more.
 Try our recipe below and tell us what you think.

-Drink green tea.
-Research has suggested that daily intake of green tea can fight inflammation due to its high flavonoid contents.
+- Drink green tea.
+Research has suggested that daily intake of green tea can support your bone and joint function due to its high flavonoid content.

 Turmeric Green Tea Chai Latte Recipe